breelock/AutoClicky/README.md

 - Use `H` to switch between the new or old combat system
 - You can change all of these keys in the minecraft control settings

+## Disclaimer
+I (mod author) do not take any responsibility for your banned accounts on public servers.
+If you want to use AutoClicky on public servers, you take all responsibility on yourself.
+The mod is recommended to use in single player game

 ## Download
 - [GitHub Releases](https://github.com/breelock/autoclicky/releases)
 - [CurseForge](https://www.curseforge.com/minecraft/mc-mods/autoclicky)